-Your API community are the people who consume your available APIs, which are most often found via your developer portal.
+An API community refers to the people who consume your available APIs, which are most often found via your API portal.
 In short, your API community are all the people who benefit from using your APIs within and outside your organization.

-Your developer community are the developers who consume, repurpose, and innovate using your available APIs.
+A developer community refers to the developers who consume, repurpose, and innovate using your available APIs.
 This developer community can include developers within your organization and outside your organization.
 A key aspect to growing your external APIs is evangelizing them among a relevant developer audience.

-Enterprises that make business applications available through APIs drive business growth and expose new digital opportunities.
-The business landscape is being reshaped, reflecting an environment similar to the late 1990s.
-The rush to create websites in the 90s has been supplanted with the rush to create APIs in modern times.
+You API community is important to drive business growth and expose new digital opportunities.
+The business landscape is changing.
+To really embrace digital transformation, you need to create APIs in modern times.
 APIs have become the primary means that businesses interact with their customers, reach new markets, and enable app developers to innovate with an organization's digital offerings.

 Whether you’re just getting started with APIs, or already have APIs in production, you need a solution that makes this process simpler.
 This allows you to focus on the business value and functionality of your APIs.
-In other words, if your APIs have nothing to do with your core business functionality, leave the heavy lifting to an enterprise API platform.
+In other words, if your APIs have nothing to do with your core business functionality, leave the heavy lifting to an enterprise API platform, like Akana.

 APIs don’t exist in little self-contained packages installed in your enterprise DMZ.
 In most cases, APIs will be externally-facing interfaces of one or more internal applications, often using existing enterprise services.

 The big challenge is taking an existing service interface that is often implemented using SOAP with WS-Security, or plain old XML (POX) over JMS or MQ, and turn it into a RESTful API with XML and/or JSON content.
 It is especially important with mobile applications to deliver the least amount of data possible to get the job done, with the least amount of back and forth dialog.